bakpakin/Fennel/from-clojure.md

 Like Clojure, any value can serve as a key.
 However, since tables are mutable data, two tables with identical values will not be `=` to each other as [per Baker][5] and thus will act as distinct keys.
-Clojure's `:keyword` notation is used in Fennel as a syntax for certain kinds of strings; there is no distinct type for keywords.
+Clojure's `:keyword` notation is used in Fennel as a syntax for strings; there is no distinct type for keywords.

 Note that `nil` in Fennel is rather different from Clojure; in Clojure